-Curt Malawsky enters his seventh year behind the bench of a pro team.
-Malawsky was named associate coach/offence coordinator and assistant GM during the summer of 2009.
+Curt Malawsky was named associate coach/offence coordinator and assistant GM during the summer of 2009.
 Prior to taking on a coaching role with the Roughnecks, Malawsky played forward for the Calgary club for two of his 12 National Lacrosse League seasons.
 In his final stint with the Roughnecks, Malawsky not only helped his team capture the coveted Champion’s Cup, but also tallied 44 points (24g, 20a) in 16 regular season games.
+Most recently, Malawsky coached his team to a 2019 NLL Cup title.
 In three playoff games in 2009, the native of Sault Ste.
 Marie, Ontario notched three goals and one assist for four points.

 Prior to his days with the Roughnecks, Malawsky played alongside the Rochester Knighthawks, San Jose Stealth (now the Washington Stealth) and the former Arizona Sting and Vancouver Ravens.
 Outside of lacrosse, Malawsky works as Electrical Supervisor in Maple Ridge, BC.

 Bob McMahon has extensive coaching experience, with his professional coaching career beginning in 1992 with the Detroit Turbos.
 McMahon has been both assistant and head coach for several teams that competed in the NLL.
 Most recently he was the head coach in Colorado from 2007-2009 and was their assistant coach for 2010.